mbeddr/mps-platform-docs/src/doc/docs/aspects/editor.md

 !!! hint "Explain the different menu related terms."

-    - **Menu definitions**

-        They have two flavours `named` and `default` and can be defined in transformation or substitute menus.
+    - **Menu definitions** have two flavours *named* and +default+ and can be defined in transformation or substitute menus.
     - **Default menu**
-        - **Default substitution**

-            It will replace the default menu that MPS shows.
+        - **Default substitutions** will replace the default menu that MPS shows.

             Shortcut: ++ctrl+space++ or ++cmd+space++
-        - **Transformation menu**
+        - **Transformation menus**
-            It defines UI actions that will be shown in various locations.
+            define UI actions that will be shown in various locations.
 The menu is defined as a list of sections.
             Each section contains a list of menu parts for a set of locations.
             At runtime the menu parts and locations are used to generate the content of the completion menu.
             The contents of the completion menu are called menu items.
-        - **Parameterized action**
+        - **Parameterized actions**
-            It allows to calculate a list of elements of a specific type to be shown in the completion menu.
+            allow to calculate a list of elements of a specific type to be shown in the completion menu.
-            It calculates all elements for the substitution menu and has an influence on the node creation.
+            They calculate all elements for the substitution menu and have an influence on the node creation.
-            Moreover, it defines the selection where the cursor should be placed.
+            Moreover, they definesthe selection where the cursor should be placed.

 !!! question "How do you find out where a substitute menu entry is coming from?"

-    Use the Menu Trace Tool Window.
+    Use the *Menu Trace Tool* window.
 More information can be found in [Menu Trace Tool Window | MPS](https://www.jetbrains.com/help/mps/menu-trace-tool-window.html).

 ??? question "What's the best way to improve the autocomplete description of concepts?"